Aselsan SMASH: Overview

 The weapon is mounted on a stabilized pedestal mounting which allows it to remain on target as the platform beneath it moves.
 The mounting does not penetrate the platform (except cables), making it relatively simple to fit the weapon to ships.

-The electroptical suit of SMASH is independent and separately stabilized.
+The electrooptical suit of SMASH is independent and separately stabilized.
 This enables surveillance and target tracking without aiming the gun to the target.
 Using its sight, the SMASH system can provide surveillance and target-tracking entirely without outside assistance, allowing it to function fully independently.
 It also can be integrated with the combat management system of a ship.
 Its integrated training simulator provides crew training.
 There is also a manual operation mode as a back-up.

 150 (2 x 75) rounds are carried on the mounting with dual feed system.
-The mount can traverse 360° when EO sights elevate between -30° to +80° and gun elevate between -20° to +70°.
+The mount can traverse 360° when EO sights elevate between -30° and +80° and gun elevate between -20° and +70°.
 The system can be used during day and night under various weather.